ZcashFoundation/zecwallet/README.md

 these four files in your Git repo:

 ```
-    ln -s ../hush3/src/safecoind
+    ln -s ../safecoin/src/safecoind
-    ln -s ../hush3/src/safecoin-cli
+    ln -s ../safecoin/src/safecoin-cli
 ```

-The above assumes safecoinwallet and hush3 git repos are in the same directory.
+The above assumes safecoinwallet and safecoin git repos are in the same directory.
 File names on Windows will need to be tweaked.

 ### Support